nekəs | noun - a connection or series of connections linking two or more things.

 After the third training camp weekend, the top female Nexus players from across the country will be invited to attend an additional training weekend where selections to the prestigious Nexus Championship will be made.
 Super Regional Selection Camps will be held in five locations throughout the United States and will be conducted in a similar format to the training weekends, with both game play and skill development, coaching and assessment.
 There will be an additional fee for participation in this Super Regional Selection Camps weekend.
 Dates and locations will be provided to invited players as available.

 Male Nexus players will be provided information about boy’s opportunities and specifically boy’s Olympic Development Pathway Programming, including Regional High Performance Centers.

 The Nexus Championship, presented by Osaka Hockey, will invite the top female players to compete Thursday, July 6 through Sunday, July 16, 2023 in Virginia Beach, Va.
 Athletes will work with USA Field Hockey's Coaching Staff and compete in a premiere tournament.
 USA Field Hockey will assess and select players for various Junior High Performance opportunities.

 USA Field Hockey divides the country in nine distinct regions based on location and size of the field hockey landscape.
 Each region has a designated Regional Manager and Regional Coach Manager who are employed by USA Field Hockey to oversee the Nexus program in their region.

-Click on the map below to get to know your Regional Managers, as they will be your main contact as it relates to Nexus in your region.
+Click on the buttons below to get to know your Regional Managers, as they will be your main contact as it relates to Nexus in your region.